 Did you know excellent nutrition, prenatal care, and parents becoming educated about pregnancy can help prevent preterm birth?
-Preterm birth is when a baby is born too early, before 37 weeks of pregnancy have been completed.
-In 2016, preterm birth … Continue reading →

 “Despite a health care system that outspends those in the rest of the world, infants and mothers fare worse in the U.S. than in many other industrialized nations.
 The infant mortality rate in Canada is 25 percent lower than it is in the U.S.; the Japanese rate, more than 60 percent lower.
 According to the World Health Organization, America ranks behind 41 other countries in preventing mothers from dying during childbirth. […]”

 “The U.S. infant mortality rate, an important measure of a country’s overall health, fell just a little bit in 2010, federal health researchers reported Wednesday.